statiagov/gesmew/guides/content/developer/core/promotions.md

 ## Overview

-Promotions within Gesmew are used to provide discounts to orders, as well as to add potential additional items at no extra cost.
+Promotions within Gesmew are used to provide discounts to inspections, as well as to add potential additional items at no extra cost.
 Promotions are one of the most complex areas within Gesmew, as there are a large number of moving parts to consider.
 Although this guide will explain Promotions from a developer's perspective, if you are new to this area you can learn a lot from the Admin > Promotions tab where you can set up new Promotions, edit rules & actions, etc.

 Promotions can be activated in three different ways:

-* When a user adds a product to their cart
+* When a user adds a establishment to their cart
 * When a user enters a coupon code during the checkout process
 * When a user visits a page within the Gesmew store

 Promotions for these individual ways are activated through their corresponding `PromotionHandler` class, once they've been checked for eligibility.

 Promotions relate to two other main components: `actions` and `rules`.
 When a promotion is activated, the actions for the promotion are performed, passing in the payload from the `fire_event` call that triggered the activator becoming active.
-Rules are used to determine if a promotion meets certain criteria in order to be applicable.
-(In Gesmew 2.1 and prior, you need to explicitly associate a Promotion to an event like gesmew.order.contents_changed, gesmew.order.contents_changed, gesmew.checkout.coupon_code_added, etc. As of Gesmew 2.2, this is no longer necessary and the event_name column has been dropped.)
+Rules are used to determine if a promotion meets certain criteria in inspection to be applicable.
+(In Gesmew 2.1 and prior, you need to explicitly associate a Promotion to an event like gesmew.inspection.contents_changed, gesmew.inspection.contents_changed, gesmew.checkout.coupon_code_added, etc. As of Gesmew 2.2, this is no longer necessary and the event_name column has been dropped.)

 In some special cases where a promotion has a `code` or a `path` configured for it, the promotion will only be activated if the payload's code or path match the promotion's.
 The `code` attribute is used for promotion codes, where a user must enter a code to receive the promotion, and the `path` attribute is used to apply a promotion once a user has visited a specific path.